openbmc/openbmc/poky/documentation/ref-manual/faq.rst

 **A:** The first most obvious change is the system stripping debug symbols from it.
 Setting :term:`INHIBIT_PACKAGE_STRIP` to stop debug symbols being stripped and/or :term:`INHIBIT_PACKAGE_DEBUG_SPLIT` to stop debug symbols being split into a separate file will ensure the binary is unchanged.
-The other less obvious thing that can happen is prelinking of the image.
-This is set by default in local.conf via :term:`USER_CLASSES` which can contain 'image-prelink'.
-If you remove that, the image will not be prelinked meaning the binaries would be unchanged.